Posts Tagged DUI Penalties

 If you hire a lawyer and become dissatisfied with your choice, while your case is pending or even after a DUI conviction, it may be difficult to retain a different DUI attorney.
 For instance, because it is so important to begin investigating a DUI quickly, our office is often reluctant to to take a case after another lawyer has been retained and precious time to investigate has been lost.
 Therefore, the first decision should be made after considering the following:

 We encourage prospective clients to devote the appropriate time, usually 2 hours, to properly investigate and speak with an attorney about their case.
-In our office, Steve, Sara, and Nate, are available every day of the year to discuss pending DUI charges.
+In our office, Steve and Sara are available every day of the year to discuss pending DUI charges.
 Please contact us at 865-249-7200 with any questions.

 Tennessee Driver License Reinstatement and Driving History

 We are often asked how to obtain information from the Tennessee Department of Safety (TDOS) for driver license reinstatement (e.g. following a revocation for a Tennessee DUI conviction).
 While one could certainly call the TDOS at 1-866-903-7357, the easier course of action is to check the status of a Tennessee driver license by visiting the TDOS website.
-This is a wonderful resource for Tennessee residents whose driver license is revoked or suspended, however the following information is required to process a request: ; Last Name; and Date of Birth.
+This is a wonderful resource for Tennessee residents whose driver license is revoked or suspended, however the following information is required to process a request: ; Last Name; Last Four (4) Digits of your Social Security Number; and Date of Birth.

 A related question is: how do I obtain a copy of a Tennessee Driver Record/Driving History/Motor Vehicle Record (also referred to as Tennessee MVR) online?
-Unfortunately, Tennessee does not currently provide an option to obtain this report online.
-A person must visit a full service Driver Service Center, a list of which can be viewed by clicking here.
+Tennessee does provide an option to obtain this report online.
+A person may also obtain a copy of their MVR by visiting a full service Driver Service Center, a list of which can be viewed by clicking here.
 The following information on obtaining a copy of one’s driving record comes from the Tennessee Department of Safety website:

 You will need the following when requesting your record: